MixinNetwork/bot-api-swift-client/README.md

 - `SnapshotWorker.snapshot(snapshotID:completion:)`
 > Get the snapshot of a user by id.

-> ℹ️If the snapshot is not of the current user, `MixinError.forbidden` will be returned.
+> ℹ️ If the snapshot is not of the current user, `MixinError.forbidden` will be returned.
 - `SnapshotWorker.trace(traceID:)`
 > Get the snapshot corresponding to specific trace ID.